'I think he's dead': New body camera footage shows moments police arrive at deadly road rage shooting

-HENDERSON (KTNV) — New body camera footage released by the Henderson Police Department shows the moments an officer arrives at the deadly road rage shooting that killed an 11-year-old in Henderson.
+HENDERSON (KTNV) — New body camera footage released by Metro Police shows the moment an officer arrives at the deadly road rage shooting that killed an 11-year-old in Henderson on Friday, Nov.
+14.

-"I think he's dead," the child's stepfather said as police arrived on the scene.
+"I think he's dead," the child's stepfather, Valente Ayala, said as police arrived on scene.

+The Las Vegas Metropolitan Police Department's Public Records Unit released a series of videos showing officers at the scene of the shooting.

 The child, who has now been identified as Brandon Dominguez-Chavarria, was on his way to school with his stepfather when the road rage incident occurred on the 215 Beltway.

-The suspect, 22-year-old Tyler Matthew Johns, approached police soon after stating that he shot at the stepfather, and was not aware that a child was in the car.
+The suspect, 22-year-old Tyler Matthew Johns, approached police soon after stating that he fired a shot into Ayala's car, and was not aware that a child was in the car.

 "It's 100% my fault, I didn't know he had a kid in the car," Johns said.